Nick Newell

-Nicholas George Newell (born March 17, 1986, in Milford, Connecticut) is an American mixed martial artist, who competes in the lightweight division.
-He is notable for having a MMA career while missing one of his hands.
+Nicholas George Newell (born March 17, 1986) is an American mixed martial artist, who competes in the lightweight division.

 Early life

 Newell was born with congenital amputation of his left arm, which ends just below his elbow.
 Newell has a very short yet muscular stump of his forearm which he learned from a young age to grasp objects with.
 Newell was born with his stump and therefore learned to use it like a hand from birth.
 Newell grew up playing first soccer and then baseball, but pivoted to high school wrestling in Jonathan Law High School.
 Upon joining his wrestling team, he thought about quitting after his very first session because it was "the hardest thing I had done in my life", but his mother did not allow him to, and instead he worked hard from then on.

 After graduating from high school, Newell attended Western New England University where he continued wrestling.
 He has over 300 victories between high school and college in wrestling (if you include non competition matches in college).

 Newell stated that while growing up, he idolized former Yankees pitcher Jim Abbott, who has no right hand and was an inspiration for Newell to challenge himself.

 His roommate in college was former WWE wrestler Curt Hawkins.
 They would watch The Ultimate Fighter, which was on the same channel right after WWE Raw, and Newell has said this is what inspired him to take up MMA.